adeadu555/ELK/README.md

 2. Description of Deployment

-Creation of Red-Team Resource Group on Azure
+A. Creation of Red-Team Resource Group on Azure
     Instructions to follow - Creating a resource Group Go to the top bar ---> [Type] Resource Group [Click] + create